dougsimmons/spike/README.md

 02/26: Made the global sensitivity email alert thresholds work and added an alert signup request form.

 02/27: Made and submitted sitemap, robots.txt, changed url to https://spike.hmm.nyc with <a href="https://www.ssllabs.com/ssltest/analyze.html?d=spike.hmm.nyc&hideResults=on">strong ssl</a>, renamed repo from smartbroadcastify to spike, rebranded the site accordingly.

+02/28: Changed host to <a href="http://spike.fyi">spike.fyi</a>, no ssl yet.
+Working on pushbullet support, looks promising.